 Book Chapter Preview: Can Ethics Bowl and Debate Coexist?

-Here’s a sneak preview of the forthcoming Ethics Bowl to the Rescue! due out early fall.
+Here’s a sneak preview of the forthcoming Ethics Bowl to the Rescue! due out early 2025.
 One point of the book is to advocate for Ethics Bowl’s expansion by supplanting traditional debate.
 This would decrease debate’s divisive negative effects and increase Ethics Bowl’s collegial positive effects.
 This chapter, “Can Ethics Bowl and Debate Coexist?” considers whether we might simply transform debate’s culture from within.

 Would supplanting debate with Ethics Bowl deliver a utopia?
 Of course not.
 People will continue to quarrel.
 Factions will continue to divide.
 Deception and treachery will live on, both in our personal lives and politics.